kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

   will be exposed with a regular supercluster IP if any source cluster-level service specifies a cluster IP.
 A supercluster service will be headless if and only if all cluster-level services from which it is derived are headless.

+  _Exporting a non-headless service to an otherwise headless service can dynamically change the supercluster service type and potentially break existing consumers.
+This is likely the result of a deployment error.
+  Conditions and events on the `ServiceExport` will be used to communicate the conflict to the user._
 - `NodePort` and `LoadBalancer`: These create `ClusterIP` services that would sync as expected.
 For example If you export a `NodePort` service, the resulting cross-cluster service will still be a supercluster IP type.
 The